 This term is offered through the College Year in Athens (CYA), a private educational institution that has provided a foreign study program to American colleges and universities for over fifty years.
-Students take four courses which are offered in a broad range of areas related to ancient and modern Greece: Classical art and archaeology, ancient history and philosophy; Ancient Greek, Classical Greek, Modern Greek and Latin; Greek ethnography and Byzantine history; the religions of Greece and the Middle East, Religion; European and Mediterranean Politics, Political Science/International Relations, and Philosophy.
+Students take four courses which are offered in a broad range of areas related to ancient and modern Greece: Classical art and archaeology, ancient history and philosophy; Ancient Greek, Classical Greek, Modern Greek and Latin; Greek ethnography and Byzantine history; the religions of Greece and the Middle East, Religion; European and Mediterranean Politics, Political Science/International Relations, Philosophy and Urban Planning & Sustainability.

 In addition, students go on two CYA sponsored trips: a five-day field trip to Crete and a four-day trip into the Peloponnese.
 Frequently classes in Athens take place "on site" in a museum or at an archaeological excavation.

 Students reside in apartments in Athens with other CYA students from American colleges and universities.
 The apartments are in central Athens and are no more than a twenty-minute walk from the main academic center and classroom buildings of CYA.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)

 January: Application deadline is the third Friday of winter term.

 February: Non-refundable deposit due at the Cashier's Office in McKean House, and receipt brought to the International Programs Office

 Dates / Deadlines: